 The fair value of financial assets, included in the Statement of Financial Position represents the Fund's maximum exposure to credit risk in relation to those assets.
-Funds SA is the Fund's only significant exposure to any individual counterparty or industry.
+The Fund does not have any significant exposure to any individual counterparty or industry.
 The credit risk is monitored by Funds SA through ongoing reviews of the investment managers.